House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Power Handling

-Power handling refers to the amount of Watts that your speaker can safely handle.
-And there are two different ratings when it comes to this.
+Power handling refers to the amount of Watts your speaker can safely handle, and there are two ratings:

 • Peak Power Handling